Introduction:

 - Keep everything local

-- No data sharing
+- No external data transmission

-- No tracking
+- No behavioral tracking

 2. No internet dependency

-Internet outtages can break smart homes.
+Internet outages can break smart homes.

 Offline assistant: